-The REIT's weighted average term to maturity of its mortgage portfolio is 2.89 years with a weighted average fixed interest rate of 3.64%.
+As at September 30, 2023, the REIT had access to approximately \$48,283 in cash and availability on the Credit Facility.
+The REIT's weighted average term to maturity of its mortgage portfolio was 2.99 years with a weighted average fixed interest rate of 4.03%.